Office of Historic Preservation

 Mahncke Park is an urban neighborhood largely composed of 1920s bungalows by developer H.C.
 Thorman.
 Although currently a Neighborhood Conservation District (NCD), a portion of Mahncke Park expressed interest in becoming a local historic district.
 Signature forms from over 30% of properties within the proposed district boundary were submitted and verified by OHP staff, and a public meeting with property owners was held on April 29, 2014 (see the presentation at the link below).
 The historic district designation process was initiated with review by the Historic and Design Review Commission (HDRC) on June 4, 2014.
 The recommendation made at the HDRC meeting was to postpone consideration of the proposed historic district designation until October 1 and for OHP staff to provide three (3) public information meetings to property owners within the ensuing months.

 Please see the additional links below for the proposed district boundary map with (votes received in support and opposition of district designation as of the HDRC meeting on June 4) and a map of the entire neighborhood (Mahncke Park Resource Map) showing properties that have been identified as contributing and non-contributing to a potential district.
-Property owners within the proposed district boundary will be notified by mail when the upcoming public meetings have been scheduled.
-For more information, please contact Elizabeth Porterfield at 207-3327 or firstname.lastname@example.org.
+For more information, please contact Elizabeth Porterfield at 207-3327 or email@example.com.

 The Alta Vista neighborhood, currently a Neighborhood Conservation District, is considering potential historic district designation.
 This early 20th-century neighborhood is located west of San Pedro and includes a variety of historic housing types such as Craftsman bungalows and Classical Revival style homes.
 The presentation given to the neighborhood association by the Office of Historic Preservation is available to view below.
 For more information, please contact Elizabeth Porterfield at 207-3327.